Chapter 13:

 When I bought That Suspect Baroque Closet and Lamp, I Didn't Expect to Be a Mundane Wizard for the Demon Prince of Another World

-Genie rushed out of the players' vomitorium to greet Kairo on the pitch.
+Genie rushed out of the players' tunnel to greet Kairo on the pitch.

-Kairo sighed and slouched his shoulders when he saw the energetic man emerging from the wide tunnel at a brisk walk.
-Seeing his energy made him feel more exhausted.
+Kairo slouched his shoulders when he saw the energetic man headed for him, feeling exhausted.

 "Excellent battle!
 I was on the edge of my seat the whole time."
-He heartily slapped Kairo's back and grimaced when he almost toppled over.
-The man had certainly broken out in a sweat.
+He heartily slapped Kairo's back and grimaced when Kairo almost toppled over.
+The man certainly broke a sweat.

 "Oops.
 Here."
-He clicked his fingers in a rapid pattern then waved his hands to stir a soft-green energy about them.
-He laid his glowing hands over Kairo's head, who relished the ease of his aches and replenishment of energy.
+Genie clicked his fingers in a rapid pattern and waved his hands to stir a soft-green energy about them.
+He laid his glowing hands over Kairo's head to heal the man's aches and replenish his energy.

 "Thank you."
-Kairo nodded as he stood more upright and at ease.
+Kairo nodded, standing upright and at ease.

 "You were amazing!"
-Lady Bluesteed raced through the tunnel with excitement radiating within her eyes to make them sparkle.
+Lady Bluesteed briskly exited the tunnel to greet them; her eyes sparkled with excitement.

 "Henka-guard.
-Stop where you are," Jan called out to the man as he calmly strolled into their view with his hands clasped firmly at his back, so his posture was impeccably upright.
+Stop where you are," Jan called out as he calmly strolled into their view with his hands clasped firmly at his back.

 "Did I just see crescent moon symbols rolling in the man's eyes?"
-Kairo asked, which sounded more like a comment.
+Kairo impassively noted.

 "Moon-cash?"